-Bosnia and Herzegovina: Wind farm Podvelezje connected to network10.
-August 2020. / SEE Energy News
+Bosnia and Herzegovina: Wind farm Podvelezje connected to network, SEE Energy News

 In June, Bosnian power utility, EPBiH, announced that the first of 15 foundations for wind turbines at its 48 MW Podvelezje wind farm project has been completed, adding that the concreting of all 15 foundations for wind turbines will be completed by the end of August.
 EPBiH said that it has connected the newly built 110/30 kV substation, which is a part of a project for the construction of Podvelezje wind farm, to the electricity network.

 The construction of the substation, subcontracted to Croatian company ABB, was worth around 4.7 million euros and also included the installation of 40 kilometers of underground power cables.
 The statement from EPBiH also said that the foundations for 10 wind turbines have been completed, while the concreting of the remaining 5 is in progress.

 The construction of the first wind farm in company’s portfolio started in early May.
 The contractor for the construction of the wind farm is a consortium of Croatian subsidiary of Siemens Games and Danish Wind Power.